darshan152/FP-DE-Take-Home/README.md

 Additionally, the following questions will be answered as well:

 4. In your own words (short paragraphs conveying your thoughts), answer the following questions:
-a.
-What is refactoring?
+    * What is refactoring?
 When and why should you refactor?
-b.
-What is testing?
+    * What is testing?
 When and why should you write test cases?
 5. Have a browse of [FastAPI](https://github.com/tiangolo/fastapi) and write down how this repository is structured and why.
 What improvements do you think can be made?